 Here’s our detailed guide to finding affordable Alabama car insurance.
-But if you don’t have time to read all this, you can just go ahead and get your own personalized quotes on Compare.com.
-We make it easy to compare auto insurance prices and get the best rates you can.
+But if you don’t have time to read all this, you can go ahead and start getting your own personalized quotes right now.
+We make it easy to compare auto insurance prices in Alabama and get the best rates you possibly can.

 To drive legally in Alabama, you need:

 - $25,000 in bodily injury liability per person and $50,000 per accident.
 If someone gets hurt in an accident you’re legally liable for, bodily injury liability pays for their medical treatment and damages.
 It also can cover your legal expenses if you get sued

 - $25,000 in property damage liability, which pays for damage to other people’s property (like their cars) in an accident you’re responsible for